- Have an analytical mind? Like solving business problems? Want to be a finance and investment analyst?

 We will encourage you to join societies such as Trading and Investment and take part in student competitions like the UK Trading Challenge.
 We are proud that our team of first year Greenwich students won the competition, beating teams from many other universities.

-The Economics and Business Society provides an additional forum for students to meet and discuss current trends with faculty and guest speakers.
+The Economics and Business Society provides an additional forum for you to meet and discuss current trends with faculty and guest speakers.
+Our Pluralism in Economics Society aims to get you more involved in economic debate and develop your critical thinking when discussing economics.

 Our economics programmes were ranked: